Class: Paru::Filter

 def with(selector)

-@selectors[selector] = Selector.new selector unless @selectors.has_key? selector
+@selectors[selector] = Selector.new selector unless @selectors.key? selector

 yield @current_node if @selectors[selector].matches? @current_node, @filtered_nodes